Clayton State University

 (678) 466-4599 (fax)

-It is expected that a student will not need more than 20 months (five semesters) to complete our lock-step MBA degree.
-Any student who exceeds the 20-month time limit for completing the degree will not be part of his or her original cohort.
+It is expected that a student will not need more than 20 months (five semesters) to complete our MBA degree.

 Students accepted into our MBA program who do not attend classes for over one year must apply for readmission into the degree program at both the School of Graduate Studies and the College of Business administration level and begin a new planned program of study.
-Course credit over five years old generally will not be accepted in the program.
+Course credit over five (5) years old generally will not be accepted in the program.
 Other previous graduate coursework will be evaluated on the basis of its applicability to the new program of study.
-To remain a student in good standing, degree candidates must maintain a 3.0 GPA and receive no more than two grades of "C" in the program.
+To remain a student in good standing, degree candidates must maintain an overall 3.0 GPA and receive no more than two grades of "C" in the program.

 It is the policy of Clayton State University that every student own or have ready, on demand access to a notebook/laptop computer to use for academic assignments and communications.
 This will often, but not always, require taking the computer to class.
 For hardware and software specifications and additional details, go to the University's

 To receive a Master of Business Administration graduate degree from Clayton State University, a student should usually complete all 33 semester hours of the program requirements at Clayton State University.
 All of these 33 hours must be completed after the student has been admitted to the degree program.
 Transfer of graduate credit hours is generally not accepted, although transfer credit from an AACSB accredited institution will be considered on an individual basis (the class must also be in our program of study).
 A maximum of six (6) credit hours may be accepted into our MBA program.